 - Receive ongoing post-course support through webinars and case reviews.

-- Optional clinical attachments are also available at dedicated dermatology facilities.
+- Have the opportunity to participate in optional clinical attachments at dedicated dermatology facilities.

 Module 1: Bites: animals, snakes and insects - Caterina Longo